tillgrallert/pee31249a/readme.md

 author: Till Grallert
 date: 2017-09-17 18:07:48 +0300
 ORCID: orcid.org/0000-0002-5739-8094
-DOI: doi.org/
+DOI: doi.org/10.5281/zenodo.893613
 ---

-This repository holds drafts and final versions of a research paper
+This repository holds drafts and final versions of a research paper, which is licensed as [cc by-nd 4.0](http://creativecommons.org/licenses/by-nd/4.0/).